 - See a certain object and hear a sound in response

-- See the days of the week and feel it in 3-D
+- Think of the days of the week and see it in 3-D

 I do the same thing with the calendar months.
 December and January are in the back of the loop.
 The spring and fall months are very shortened and compressed compared to summer and winter months.

 Apparently, about 1 in 23 people have some type of naturally occurring synesthesia.

 Synesthesia can also happen after a stroke, during a temporal lobe seizure, or using psychedelic drugs.